 The official story of JFK’s assassination, promoted almost immediately by the Dallas Police Department, J. Edgar Hoover’s FBI, and Lyndon Johnson’s White House, was that the president had been shot from an office building behind Kennedy’s limousine, by a pro-Castro communist named Lee Harvey Oswald, who had no co-conspirators and no discernible motive.

-The FBI studiously avoided interviewing white people in the vicinity (like Bill Newman, the man seen lying down in the top photo above) who said Kennedy was killed by a shot fired from the front.
+The FBI studiously avoided interviewing white people in the vicinity (like Bill Newman, the man seen lying down in the top photo above).
+Newman said he thought the fatal shot came from the front.
 The Warren Commission never took Newman’s testimony.
 Reporters of the New York Times, the Washington Post and other national newspapers never sought to interview the witnesses who said a shot had come from the front.

 Under the circumstances, it would have been foolish for any young black person to come forward to tell a story that few white people in positions of power wanted to hear.
 After Oswald, who denied shooting JFK, was murdered in police custody, it would have been almost suicidal.